-An XY Chart feature is a great way to show your respondents the relationship between two variables.
+An XY Chart widget is a great way to show your respondents the relationship between two variables.
 The respondents can compare and evaluate their answers on the XY chart created and see where they or their answer stands at.

 This guide will take you through;

 Let's see how to set this up;

 1.1 Configure the data

 Start by setting up your Dimensions, which refer to the points that will show on your XY Chart.

 - Give a name to your chart component and choose its color by clicking on the pen.
 Take care to choose distinctly different colors for each point, so it will be easy to tell the difference between them!

 - Click Add metric to add variables to your dimensions.
 You can choose variables from the dropdown to set the x-Axis and y-Axis values of each point.

 - Toggle the Plot group of responses button to enable filters to plot multiple points

 You can click Add Dimensions and add as many points as you wish.